STEAM-Academy-PRO/revolution-robotics-robot-mind/README.md

 ## mcu-common

-Common hardware abstraction˛code used by mcu-bootloader and mcu-firmware
+Common hardware abstraction code used by mcu-bootloader and mcu-firmware

 ## mcu-bootloader